Newcastle Art Gallery: Photography

-Photography is represented by some of Australia's leading contemporary artists including Jane Burton, Destiny Deacon, Fiona Hall, Bill Henson, Rosemary Laing, Julie Rrap, Darren Siwes and Robyn Stacey.
+Photography is represented by some of Australia's leading contemporary artists, including Jane Burton, Destiny Deacon, Fiona Hall, Bill Henson, Rosemary Laing, Julie Rrap, Darren Siwes, and Robyn Stacey.

 Painting

 Newcastle Art Gallery holds one of the most significant collection of paintings in Australia.
-This collection spans colonial work by Joseph Lycett, Australian Impressionists such as, Arthur Streeton, Hans Heysen, Elioth Grüner, Sydney Long and Lloyd Rees through to the leading twentieth-century modernists such as, Newcastle-born William Dobell and other modernists Grace Cossington Smith, Arthur Boyd, Sidney Nolan, Robert Dickerson, Charles Blackman.
-Newcastle born artists Jon Molvig and John Olsen are represented.
+This collection spans colonial work by Joseph Lycett, Australian Impressionists such as Arthur Streeton, Hans Heysen, Elioth Grüner, Sydney Long, and Lloyd Rees, through to the leading twentieth-century modernists such as Newcastle-born William Dobell and other modernists Grace Cossington Smith, Arthur Boyd, Sidney Nolan, Robert Dickerson, and Charles Blackman.
+Newcastle-born artists Jon Molvig and John Olsen are also represented.

 Video and new media

 An area of growth within the collection is new media and video art.
 Shaun Gladwell and TV Moore and Tracey Moffatt are represented in this collection.